 Mental health arrangements with South Australia (SA) are governed by a civil ministerial agreement.

 The agreement sets out the legal framework for the provision of mental health services between the two states.

-- people seeking mental health treatment over the Victoria–SA border
+- mental health assessments over the Victoria-SA border

-- transfer of compulsory inpatients between Victoria and SA
+- planned transfer of involuntary inpatients between Victoria and SA

 - provision of compulsory mental health treatment over the Victoria–SA border for people subject to community orders

-- apprehension and return of compulsory inpatients who are absent without leave in either SA or Victoria.
+- apprehension and return of involuntary inpatients who are absent without leave in either SA or Victoria.

-The agreement does not apply to forensic or security patients.
+The civil cross-border ministerial agreement does not apply to forensic or security patients.

-It refers to the provisions of the repealed Mental Health Act 1986 (Vic).
-The Mental Health Act 2014 (Vic) deems the civil agreement to be made under the 2014 Act.
+It refers to the provisions of the repealed Mental Health Act 1986 (Vic), however the Mental Health Act 2014 (Vic) deems the civil agreement to be made under the 2014 Act.